YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Doctor reviewing scalp photos and medication history before hair transplant planning for a patient taking methotrexate

-No. Methotrexate does not by itself mean that a hair transplant must be cancelled.
-A patient on a stable weekly dose for well controlled rheumatoid arthritis, psoriasis, inflammatory bowel disease, or another inflammatory condition is different from a patient who recently started treatment because the disease is active.
+Methotrexate alone does not cancel hair transplant surgery.
+Someone taking a stable weekly dose for controlled rheumatoid arthritis, psoriasis, inflammatory bowel disease, or another inflammatory condition is in a different position from someone who recently started treatment because the disease is active.

-Hair transplant surgery is elective.
-I judge the timing by medical stability, not only by the calendar.
-The scalp, donor area, blood count, infection history, and medication plan should all make sense before grafts are taken.
+Hair transplant surgery is elective, so I judge timing by medical stability rather than by the calendar alone.
+The scalp, donor area, blood count, platelet count, liver tests, infection history, and medication plan should all make sense before grafts are taken.

 The same discipline applies to broader medication before a hair transplant.
-The clinic needs the exact medicine, dose, schedule, and reason for treatment.
+I need the exact medicine, dose, schedule, and reason for treatment.
 A vague answer such as “I take something for inflammation” is not enough for safe planning.

 Methotrexate also sits inside the wider category of autoimmune disease and hair transplant surgery.
 The diagnosis name may matter, but disease activity usually matters more.

-Send the exact weekly dose, the day you take it, how long you have been taking it, whether the dose was recently changed, and whether you take folic acid with it.
+Send the exact weekly dose, the day you take it, whether it is a tablet or injection, how long you have used it, whether the dose was recently changed, and whether you take folic acid or folinic acid with it.
 Also send the reason for treatment.
 Methotrexate used for rheumatoid arthritis is not the same clinical story as methotrexate used for psoriasis, Crohn’s disease, ulcerative colitis, or another inflammatory disease.

-Recent blood tests are useful because methotrexate can affect blood count and liver tests in some patients.
+Recent blood tests are useful because methotrexate can affect blood count and liver tests in some people, and kidney function can matter when the body clears the medicine.
 Blood tests before a hair transplant can move the decision away from guessing.
 I am not looking for perfect numbers.
 I am looking for a body that can heal predictably after many small donor and recipient area openings.

 If the prescription was given by a rheumatologist, dermatologist, gastroenterologist, or another specialist, that doctor’s view matters.
 A hair transplant should not destabilize a condition that is finally under control.